zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure-platforms/software-delivery/_index.md

 ---
-title: "Software Delivery"
+title: "GitLab Delivery"
-description: "The Software Delivery Department focuses on enhancing the reliability, efficiency, and speed of GitLab’s end-to-end software delivery across all platforms and offerings."
+description: "The GitLab Delivery Stage focuses on enhancing the reliability, efficiency, and speed of GitLab’s end-to-end software delivery across all platforms and offerings."
 ---

 ## Mission

-The Software Delivery mission is to streamline and optimize the delivery, release, and deployment of GitLab across all platforms—SaaS, Self-Managed, and Dedicated.
+The GitLab Delivery mission is to streamline and optimize the delivery, release, and deployment of GitLab across all platforms—SaaS, Self-Managed, and Dedicated.
 We aim to enhance the reliability, scalability, and efficiency of our processes, enabling customers to seamlessly adopt, deploy, and scale GitLab solutions.
 By evolving our tools, automation, and architectural practices, we are committed to delivering a consistent, secure, and high-quality experience that empowers both internal teams and customers to achieve more, faster.

-The Software Delivery Stage Vision is defined in the [Infrastructure Platforms direction pages](https://about.gitlab.com/direction/saas-platforms/software-delivery/)
+The GitLab Delivery Stage Vision is defined in the [Infrastructure Platforms direction pages](https://about.gitlab.com/direction/saas-platforms/gitlab-delivery/)

 ## Vision and Direction

-Our vision and direction are located with other product direction pages [here](https://about.gitlab.com/direction/saas-platforms/software-delivery/).
+Our vision and direction are located with other product direction pages [here](https://about.gitlab.com/direction/saas-platforms/gitlab-delivery/).

 ## Roadmap